Livin' the Dream: Synopsis

 CEO David Wallace plans to fire Andy Bernard due to his missing work for acting gigs.
 However, Andy tells David he is resigning to pursue his dreams of stardom full-time, and David is relieved to not have to dismiss him.
 Dwight Schrute finally receives his black belt in karate from his new sensei, Billy.
 Seeing Dwight's tenacity and devotion, David is inspired to make Dwight Andy's replacement.

 Jim Halpert has returned to Scranton full-time, saying he has realized that he cannot devote himself to both his family and his new job, and has decided to go "all in" on his family since that is what makes him most happy.
 David asks Jim his opinion on promoting Dwight, and Jim says that, despite Dwight's various eccentricities, he deserves the job and will be a great manager.
-Dwight is elated that he has accomplished his dream; proudly exclaiming the news to the office.
+David then officially offers the job to Dwight, who is elated that he has accomplished his dream; proudly exclaiming the news to the office.
 He appoints Jim the new assistant to the regional manager.
 Darryl Philbin informs Jim that Athlead has found a buyer and wants them to do a promotional tour around the country for three months.
 With undisguised regret, Jim says he will not do the tour because he cannot put his wife Pam through that, unaware that Pam is listening in.

 Everyone in the office tells Andy that quitting is a foolish move and he has no chance of achieving stardom.
 Andy eventually goes back on his decision, and David allows him to stay on in a sales position.
 However, mere hours later Andy feels that he is sticking with his Dunder-Mifflin job only because it is safe and that he has to take a shot at achieving fame.
 Fearing his conviction will falter a second time, he decides he cannot simply quit, but get fired.
 To do this, he initially tells Toby to enter falsified and incriminating information in his record.
 After this fails, he attempts to grope Toby.
 Andy eventually resorts to shouting obscenities at David and defecating on his car, which is successful at getting him fired.
 Andy bids farewell to his coworkers with an unexpectedly moving rendition of "I Will Remember You", prompting them to comment to the documentary crew that he may have star potential after all.

 Angela Martin has gotten divorced, and is evicted from her studio apartment after her cats were taken away by Animal Control.
 She considers living in a tent in the woods, prompting Oscar Martinez to offer her to stay with him until she gets back on her feet.
 She accepts with gratitude.
 As they set off to take Angela's things to Oscar's place, Oscar mentions her marriage to Robert Lipton and she breaks down into tears, saying "I love him."
 However, she denies she still has feelings for Robert and confesses she was talking about Dwight, and Oscar comforts her as she cries.